 What is Imbolc?

 Simply put, Imbolc, or Brigid’s Day, is a cross-quarter festival celebrating the awakening natural world and new beginnings in pagan traditions.
 We are at the mid-point between Winter Solstice and the Spring Equinox and in the U.S we mark this time with the traditional “Groundhogs Day” event to determine if there will be “six more weeks of winter”.
 Everyone feels the shifting of the Wheel of the Year!
 The seasonal focus is on rejuvenation, as the earth is beginning to stir from its winter slumber here in the Northern Hemisphere.
 (Our friends in the Southern Hemisphere celebrate Lammas at this time of year)

 This is the point in the wheel of the year where the energy supports spring cleaning, both physically and metaphysically.
 Traditionally homes were whitewashed and swept clear, the hearth was cleansed and fires lit.
-Performing your own home blessing ritual will help align you to the season and in 2022 will help you stay focused and grounded with health and healing at the forefront of our intentions.
+Performing your own home blessing ritual will help align you to the season and in 2023 will help you stay focused and grounded with health and healing at the forefront of your intentions.

 Imbolc Blessing Spray